Alex Verdugo Preview, Player Props: Red Sox vs. Astros

-On Monday, Alex Verdugo (batting .340 in his past 10 games) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- with a slugging percentage of .522 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the Houston Astros, with Jose Urquidy on the mound, on August 29 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Dodgers.
+He had a hitless performance in his last game (0-for-4) against the Astros.

 Alex Verdugo Game Info & Props vs. the Astros